Article 1: Organizational Structure and Statement of Purpose

 - Members of Executive Committee;

-- the immediate past chair or ‘Chair Emeritus’, providing he or she held the office of chairperson for the previous full term;
+- the immediate past President or ‘President Emeritus’, providing they held the office of President for the previous full term, may choose to serve as President Emeritus for a single term of no longer than one year;

 - the Chairperson of each Chartered Caucus;